 Luke says that if you don’t have a juicer, put some banana peels or citrus or other vegetable waste in a blender with some water and that will work just as well.
 Just don’t use anything fatty, meat, dairy, or salty.

 After the worm bin was ready, Luke added his worms from Uncle Jim’s Worm Farm.
 He used 500 Red Wiggler worms.
-The warms are a little dehydrated from shipping, but they will perk up once they get rehydrated in the soil.
+The worms are a little dehydrated from shipping, but they will perk up once they get rehydrated in the soil.

 You can feed your worms all kinds of food waste, just remember to avoid meat, dairy, salt, and fat.
 However, they will happily feed on cereals and grains, breads, coffee grounds, tea bags, and fruit and vegetable peels and waste.